lyfesaver74/emby_custom/README.md

 # 🎬 Emby Custom Integration for Home Assistant

 A comprehensive and feature-rich integration for Emby media servers in Home Assistant.
-Monitor your server activity, track recordings, view bandwidth usage, and much more—all with configurable sensors that give you complete control over your home media ecosystem.
+Monitor your server activity, track recordings, view bandwidth usage, control playback, and much more—all with configurable sensors and media players that give you complete control over your home media ecosystem.

 ---